eyecantell/cmdorc/triggers.md

 ## Core Principle
 Every string passed to `runner.trigger(...)` means:
-**“Run every command whose `triggers` list contains this exact string.”**
+**"Run every command whose `triggers` list contains this exact string."**

-Triggers not only run commands but also fire registered callbacks—use on_trigger() for host reactivity.
+Triggers not only run commands but also fire registered callbacks—use `on_trigger()` for host reactivity.

-That’s it.
+That's it.
 No magic.
 No exceptions.
 No implicit runs based on command names—everything must be explicitly listed in `triggers` for clarity and safety.

 ## Public API